How to complain about the Welsh Revenue Authority (WRA).

-When to use this procedure
+When to use our complaints process

-- how we have treated you
+- how we’ve treated you

 - misconduct by WRA staff

-How to complain
+How to make a complaint

 Welsh Revenue Authority

-PO Box 110
+PO Box 108

 How to take your complaint further